 241 Edmund J Cain Hall

-The World Languages and Literatures Department offers courses of study leading to the degree of Bachelor of Arts with majors in French and Spanish language and literature, and Master of Arts with a major in World Languages and Literatures.
-In addition, the department offers minor programs in Chinese Studies, French, Spanish, Spanish Translation, and Japanese Studies as well as courses in Chinese, German, Italian, Portuguese, and Japanese.
-For more information on the Japanese Studies minor, please see the Interdisciplinary Programs chapter.
+The World Languages and Literatures Department offers courses of study leading to the degree of Bachelor of Arts with majors in French language and literature and Spanish literature, linguistics, and Spanish for the Professions, and Master of Arts with a major in World Languages and Literatures.
+In addition, the department offers minor programs in Arabic Language and Civilization, Chinese Studies, French, Japanese Studies, Italian Studies, Spanish, and Spanish Translation as well as courses in German and Portuguese.
+For more information on the minors in Arabic Language and Civilization, Japanese Studies, Chinese Studies, and Italian Studies please see the Interdisciplinary Programs chapter.

 The courses help fulfill requirements toward a liberal arts degree, and are also designed to assist prospective language teachers as they increase their skills.
 Students who complete the degree program also gain training for other careers requiring language skills and cultural knowledge.

 The College of Liberal Arts, the School of Journalism and a few departments in other colleges have a foreign language requirement.
-In the College of Liberal Arts, students may meet the requirement by completing course numbers 209, 212 or 227 or equivalents in any language.
-Second-year students have a choice of a total skills sequence (listening comprehension, speaking, reading, writing) or a sequence that stresses reading; Spanish students may fulfill the requirement by completing SPAN 227 , a course for heritage speakers.
+In the College of Liberal Arts, students may meet the requirement by completing course 212 or 227 or equivalents in any language.
+Second-year students have a choice of a total skills sequence (listening comprehension, speaking, reading, writing) or a sequence that stresses reading; Spanish heritage language speaking students may fulfill the requirement by completing SPAN 227 .